 - Even with Roche’s efforts to position Lucentis ahead of Avastin, and the introduction of Eylea into the market, bevacizumab’s low price continues to merit its off-label use in wet AMD.
 Although the treatment of cancer with bevacizumab can be costly, a much smaller dose of 1.25mg is used in wet AMD, dropping the cost of the drug to approximately $50 per dose.
 By comparison, a single dose of Lucentis costs approximately $1,950.

 - Despite the availability of cheap off-label bevacizumab and payer pressure to utilize bevacizumab prior to branded drugs, biologic therapies Eylea and Lucentis produce substantial revenues year-on-year due to their high prices and given the chronic nature of the disease and recurring treatment schedules.
-In 2019, Regeneron made $7.5bn in sales from Eylea, making it the seventh highest earning drug of the year overall.
+In 2020, Regeneron and partners earnt $8bn in total sales from Eylea, making it the sixth highest earning drug of the year overall.

 - Eylea and Lucentis will face biosimilar competition within the next few years given that the US Lucentis patent expired in June 2020.
-Although Eylea’s US patent is not set to expire until 2023, the drug will likely face indirect competition prior to this date from ranibizumab biosimilars, which are expected to enter the market as early as 2021.
+Although Eylea’s US patent is not set to expire until 2023, the drug will likely face indirect competition prior to this date from ranibizumab biosimilars.
+In September 2021, Biogen’s Byooviz became the first ranibizumab biosimilar to gain US approval, but the company does not plan to commercialize its product before June 2022.
+Pipeline ranibizumab biosimilars include STADA Arzneimittel’s Xlucane and Coherus’s CHS-201.

-- Beovu is the newest entrant to the wet AMD market, and was approved by the FDA in October 2019 based on two Phase III trials (HAWK and HARRIER) demonstrating non-inferiority to Eylea.
+- Novartis’s Beovu (brolucizumab-dbll) was approved by the FDA in October 2019 based on two Phase III trials (HAWK and HARRIER) demonstrating non-inferiority to Eylea.
 However, post-marketing safety issues have marred the uptake of this drug and will thwart Novartis’s hopes of taking substantial market share from Eylea.

 - An increase in disease prevalence will also contribute to market growth.
 Datamonitor Healthcare estimates that in 2018, there were approximately 14.5 million prevalent cases of wet AMD in adults aged 50 years and over worldwide, and forecasts that number to increase to 17.6 million prevalent cases by 2027.

-- Numerous high-impact upcoming events for drugs in the wet AMD space are expected in 2021, including top-line results for Lytenava, AR-13503, and RGX-314.
+- High-impact upcoming events in the wet AMD space still expected in 2021 include topline results for AR-13503 (Phase I) and GEM103 (Phase II).

 - Despite the availability of anti-VEGF medicines that have revolutionized the treatment of wet AMD, pressing unmet needs remain.
 The challenge of recurring monthly or two-monthly injections over the span of years is difficult for patients, and studies analyzing real-world claims data indicate adherence to treatment is low and patients are generally undertreated, receiving fewer injections and less monitoring than in clinical trials.
 There is therefore a great need for better treatments that improve visual acuity, allow sustained delivery, are long-acting, and lower patient treatment burdens.